Non-Discrimination, Sexual Misconduct, & Title IX Policy

-The University of Delaware Non-Discrimination policy serves to promote an academic and work environment that is free from all forms of discrimination, including harassment.
+The University of Delaware Non-Discrimination, Sexual Misconduct, & Title IX Policy serves to promote an academic and work environment that is free from all forms of discrimination, including harassment.
 Protections provided under this policy are afforded to individuals based on the following protected classes:

 |Veteran Status||National Origin|

 - Reporting an incident is mandatory for any UD community member working in a role that requires them to report misconduct;